Where to go fishing with kids in the East Bay

 Lake Temescal | Photo: Carol Burton

 If you want to catch trout, this is an average place to go.
-This place would be my top pick for solely small fish, but it has horrible water quality.
-The water turns poisonous at least twice a year with blue green algae, and now it is currently treated in an attempt to clean the water.
+This lake would be my top pick for solely small fish, but it often has horrible water quality.
+The water turns poisonous at least twice a year with blue-green algae, and now it is currently treated in an attempt to clean the water.
 If you are looking to eat fish, this is not the place; the trout are low quality and white meat (the worst of the two types).
 The trout are also swimming in Montclair’s sewage, so they do not taste too good.
-If you are looking for easy fish to catch go to Lake Temescal.
+If you are looking for easy fish to catch, go to Lake Temescal.

 Website for amenities and restrictions >>